Now Reading

 The good news is that telogen effluvium is reversible, often spontaneously so: “it may take up to six months for hair growth to restart, and even longer for the growth to be appreciable by the patient.”

-Traction alopecia is a form of hair loss caused by excessive tension in the hair shaft, which is, in turned, cause by a continuous pulling force on the hair roots.
+Traction alopecia is a form of hair loss caused by excessive tension in the hair shaft, which is, in turn, caused by a continuous pulling force on the hair roots.
 Traction alopecia is associated with wearing tight hairstyles like ponytails, braids or even extensions.

 According to the American Academy of Dermatology Association, the first signs of traction alopecia are often broken hairs around the forehead, a receding hairline, and/or patches of hair loss in areas where the hair is under greater tension.

-As far as evolutiona and treatment go, traction alopecia can be reversible in its early stages.
+As far as evolution and treatment go, traction alopecia can be reversible in its early stages.
 However, studies suggest the condition may evolve into an irreversible form of hair loss.

 Other types of hair loss